Specialist Music Technology

 - Completed application form – demonstrates the ability to meet the selection criteria.

-For information about applications, contact the school’s Enrolment Officer.
-Alternatively, you can apply online here and we will confirm your booking.
+For information about applications, please contact the school’s Enrolment Officer.
+Alternatively, you can apply online and we will confirm your application.